jeromeetienne/threex.dynamictexture/README.md

 threex.dynamictexture
 =====================

-this is a three.js extension to handle dynamically generated texture.
+threex.dynamictexture is a [threex](http://www.threejsgames.com/extensions/) game extension for three.js.
+It provides an easy way to handle dynamically generated texture.
-Good if you want to write text in a texture for example.
+Inspiration came from
+[babylon.js](http://www.babylonjs.com)
-It is similar to [babylon.js](http://www.babylonjs.com) which got [BABYLON.DynamicTexture](https://github.com/BabylonJS/Babylon.js/blob/master/Babylon/Materials/textures/babylon.dynamicTexture.js).
+which got
+[BABYLON.DynamicTexture](https://github.com/BabylonJS/Babylon.js/blob/master/Babylon/Materials/textures/babylon.dynamicTexture.js).
+It is mainly used to write text in texture.
+Say you got a character which say something, you may want to put that in a texture and display that above your character. threex.dynamictexture will make it easy for you.

 Show Don't Tell
 ===============